dhruvchadha2212/Adam-Optimiser-Project/README.md

 The output of all the programs are the minima of the function and the no. of iterations in which the algorithm is computing the minima.

-You can see the results that we computed previously inorder to compare the algorithms, by taking some famous functions.
+You can see the results that we computed previously inorder to compare the algorithms, by taking some famous functions in "Report.pdf".